dev-sys-do/kudo/docs/proposals/network/README.md

 ### Introduction

-The objective of the network service is to make several instances communicate with each other as if they were all connected to a huge private network, no matter if they are on the same machine or not.
+The objective of the network service is to make several instances communicate with each other as if they were all connected to a single private network, no matter if they are on the same machine or not.

 ### Suggested approach

 To try to solve this problem, the network service is responsible for creating, configuring and deleting virtual network interfaces used to connect instances to each other within a cluster.

+This service has to be running on all nodes of the cluster.

 When adding a new node to a cluster, a call to the network service must be done to set up a new container network interface (CNI).
 A CNI links the virtual interfaces associated with the instances running on that node to the rest of the cluster.